What is Capital Structure?

-The Capital Structure refers to the mixture of debt, preferred stock, and common equity used by a company to fund operations and purchase assets.
+The Capital Structure is the mixture of debt, preferred stock, and common equity used by a company to fund its operations and purchase assets.

 Table of Contents

 - Capital Structure Calculator